 Budgeting.
 Budgeting on a client-by-client basis, particularly for larger clients, can give you a better sense of cash flow.
 Timeslips allows you to create client-specific budgets and easily duplicate those budgets if you’re planning on using the same basic scheme for multiple clients.

 Passive time tracking.
 Timeslips can capture time automatically based on which applications and websites you are using.
-You can set up a number of rules for the passive tracking, including preventing Timeslips from tracking specific applications or windows or assigning categories based on the application or window you’re using.
+You can set up a number of rules for the passive tracking, including preventing tracking specific applications or windows or assigning categories based on the application or window you’re using.
 Passive time tracking can then be converted into time slips.

 Timeslips’ pricing is based on how many users you have: